 The centerpiece of the Kingdom Days celebration, Breck’s Outhouse Races (yes, it’s that kind of outhouse) began as a way for the community to have a little fun with history.
 Teams from Breckenridge, Denver and beyond build commodes on wheels to race along the downtown streets.
 In a community that houses an ATM in a real (and, not to worry, refurbished) outhouse, what else would one expect?
-The races have evolved into a street party and barbecue with live music from The Luv Brothers.
+Cash prizes are awarded for first, second and third place, as well as People’s Choice, Best Costume and Best Outhouse.
+Register your outhouse here.
+The races have evolved into a street party and barbecue with live music, face painting, kid train rides and more.
 Let Dad take a day off the grill (it’s Father’s Day!) and bring him out for beer specials and food.
 Check out Outhouse Race photos and video.

 Where: Main Street

-The Gold Runner Coaster offers the thrill of the alpine slide without worry of disconnect; attached to roller coaster track, the gravity-fueled cart lets guests go full speed through the twists and turns.
-A variety of kids’ activities – bounce house, bungee trampoline, mini golf, etc. – keep families occupied.
+At the Fun Park, the Gold Runner Coaster offers the thrill of an alpine slide without the worry of disconnect; attached to roller coaster track, the gravity-fueled cart lets guests go full speed through the twists and turns.
+A variety of kids’ activities – bounce house, bungee trampoline, mini golf, etc. – keep families occupied at the Fun Park for hours.
 Guided hiking or 4×4 tours showcase the natural wonders of the mountains.
 And guided mountain bike clinics teach the adventurous to navigate trails on two wheels.

 Where: Access the gondola from town at Breckenridge Station, 150 Watson Ave.
 The gondola brings guests to the base of Peak 8 and the Breckenridge Fun Park.

-3. Walking tours and free museum open house hours
+3. Walking tours and museum open house hours

 From an escaped slave-turned-prominent businessman to the town’s original naturalist, Breckenridge’s founders led lives full of stories worth telling.
 Hear the stories at historical homes and town museums, which offer free admission during Kingdom Days.
 Museums include the Barney Ford House Museum, Edwin Carter Home, Summit Ski Museum and more.
-Walking tours vary from free to $15, and some require reservations.
+Walking tour prices vary, and some require reservations.
 Choose from the Tombstone Tales at Twilight, saloon tour, haunted tour and downtown walking tour.

 Where: Throughout town; visit the Breckenridge Heritage Alliance website for museum locations and directions